Living with Solar

 How to slash usage – items to change

 Change all lighting to LED.
 This is readily done as LEDs are now made to fit existing fittings.
 Do not buy cheap LEDs.
 These produce less light per watt than the more costly ones.
 They also have much shorter life.
+In some areas, the electricity supplier may do this at no charge.

 Living with solar – how much do I need